SOHAN-MONIES/TCS-NQT-CODING-SHEET/README.md

 # TCS NQT Coding Questions Solutions in C++

-This repository contains solutions to the TCS NQT Coding Questions compiled from the [GeeksforGeeks TCS SDE Sheet](https://www.geeksforgeeks.org/tcs-sde-sheet-interview-questions-and-answers/).
+This repository contains solutions to the TCS NQT Coding Questions compiled from the [TCS NQT Coding Sheet](https://takeuforward.org/interviews/tcs-nqt-coding-sheet-tcs-coding-questions).
 The problems are solved using **C++**, providing clean, efficient, and well-documented code for each question.

 ## Structure of the Repository